symfony/symfony-docs/cookbook/controller/upload_file.rst

    use the :method:`Symfony\\Component\\HttpFoundation\\File\\UploadedFile::guessExtension`
    method to let Symfony guess the right extension according to the file MIME type;

-You can use the following code to link to the PDF brochure of an product:
+You can use the following code to link to the PDF brochure of a product:

 .. configuration-block::